Receiving parent (parent with care, 2003 scheme) on benefits

 Some types of contributions made "in kind" as part of a family-based arrangement can sometimes affect benefit claims, such as if your child's other parent is paying part or all of your mortgage.

-If you’re making a benefit claim, you should always report your child maintenance arrangements to your Social Security Agency, including how much you are receiving and how often you receive it, even if you don’t think it will affect your claim.
+If you’re making a benefit claim, you should always report your child maintenance arrangements to your Jobs and Benefits office, including how much you are receiving and how often you receive it, even if you don’t think it will affect your claim.

 - Child maintenance rates explained 2012 scheme